slackapi/bolt-js/docs/_advanced/receiver.md

 #### Customizing built-in receivers

-The built-in `HTTPReceiver`, `ExpressReceiver`, and `SocketModeReceiver` accept several configuration options.
+The built-in `HTTPReceiver`, `ExpressReceiver`, `AwsLambdaReceiver` and `SocketModeReceiver` accept several configuration options.
 For a full list of options, see the [Receiver options reference](/bolt-js/reference#receiver-options).

 ##### Extracting custom properties

-Use the `customPropertiesExtractor` option to extract custom properties from requests.
+Use the `customPropertiesExtractor` option to extract custom properties from incoming events.
+The event type depends on the type of receiver you are using, e.g. HTTP requests for `HTTPReceiver`s, websocket messages for `SocketModeReceiver`s.

 This is particularly useful for extracting HTTP headers that you want to propagate to other services, for example, if you need to propagate a header for distributed tracing.

 ```javascript
 const { App, HTTPReceiver } = require('@slack/bolt');